donnyk22/java-rest-api/README.md

 # java-rest-api

-Minimal and best practice of Rest API Java Spring with implementing some industry standard of back-end utility
+Minimal and best practice of Rest API Java Spring with implementing some industry standards of back-end utility

 <b>Features:</b>